Your Recourse, My Loss? Algorithmic Recourse under Shared Constraints: Discussion

-While our experimental results demonstrate the effectiveness of the proposed framework across different datasets and settings, it is important to note that several design choices can influence the specific quantitative outcomes observed in figures and tables.
+While our results demonstrate the effectiveness of the proposed framework across datasets and settings, it is important to note that several design choices can influence the specific quantitative outcomes in figures and tables.
 These include the choice of the edge-weight transformation function, the scaling parameter \(\gamma\), and the penalty coefficients \(\beta_j\) used in cost-aware optimization.
-However, the central insight remains robust, extending the recourse framework from a one-to-one setting to a many-to-many setting and studying its effects.
+However, the central insight remains robust; there are fundamental differences between isolated one-to-one settings and resource-constrained many-to-many environments that need to be accounted for in system-level optimization.
 Looking forward, this framework can be enriched by considering game-theoretic extensions in which providers act strategically.
 Such formulations could capture competitive or decentralized recourse environments, opening new directions for modeling strategic behavior and fairness in multi-agent recourse systems.

+Finally, our inequality-averse formulation reframes algorithmic recourse allocation as a system-design problem rather than a purely efficiency-driven optimization task.
+The choice of social welfare objective implicitly encodes assumptions about whose outcomes should be prioritized when capacity is scarce.
+In practice, this choice may be constrained by organizational risk tolerance or domain-specific fairness norms, suggesting that recourse systems should expose their welfare objectives as design parameters rather than fixed technical choices.